 However, we can use findings from human psychology research to develop new ways of measuring animal emotion.

 “We know that people’s emotional states affect their judgements and that happy people are more likely to judge an ambiguous situation positively.
 What our study has shown is that this applies similarly to dogs – that a ‘glass-half-full’ dog is less likely to be anxious when left alone than one with a more ‘pessimistic’ nature.”

-In order to study ‘pessimistic’ or ‘optimistic’ decisions, dogs at two UK animal re-homing centres were trained that when a bowl was placed at one location in a room (the ‘positive’ position) it would contain food, but when placed at another location (the ‘negative’ position) it would be empty.
+In order to study ‘pessimistic’ or ‘optimistic’ decisions, dogs at two UK animal re-homing centres were enlisted and trained that when a bowl was placed at one location in a room (the ‘positive’ position) it would contain food, but when placed at another location (the ‘negative’ position) it would be empty.

-Professor Mendl explained: “Dogs that ran fast to these ambiguous locations, as if expecting the positive food reward, were classed as making relatively ‘optimistic’ decisions.
+Professor Mendl explained, “Dogs that ran fast to these ambiguous locations, as if expecting the positive food reward, were classed as making relatively ‘optimistic’ decisions.
 Interestingly, these dogs tended to be the ones who also showed least anxiety-like behaviour when left alone for a short time.

 “Around half of dogs in the UK may at some point perform separation-related behaviours – toileting, barking and destroying objects around the home – when they’re apart from their owners.
 Our study suggests that dogs showing these types of behaviour also appear to make more pessimistic judgements generally.”

 Dr Samantha Gaines concluded, "This research suggests that at least some of these dogs may have underlying negative emotional states, and owners are encouraged to seek treatment to enhance the welfare of their dogs and minimise the need to relinquish their pet.
 Some dogs may also be more prone to develop these behaviours, and should be re-homed with appropriate owners.”

+Originally published October, 2010.
 Related to this topic: Can dogs feel jealousy?